LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 ### Announcements

-**For 11/16/23**
+**For Winter 2024**

+- This week's quiz on events closes next Wednesday, 3/13, the same date as next week's quiz.
+This was an accident, but I don't think it's fair to move a due date back.
+Do the reading and take the quiz as soon as you can!
-- Lab 6 (arrays) is due tonight (Thursday).
+- Lab 6 (objects) is due tomorrow night (Thursday).
-- Friday of this week is the last day to: drop, withdraw, or change to pass/no pass.
+- I need to catch up on grading and read all your term project proposals.

 ### Q and A